Goblin (band): Oliver, 1972–1975

 Between 1972 and 1973, Claudio Simonetti (keyboards) and Massimo Morante (guitars), aided by Fabio Pignatelli (bass guitar) and Walter Martino (drums), recorded some demo tapes using the name Oliver.

-On a trip to London, while looking for contacts, the band bumped into Eddie Offord (then producer of Yes); after listening to a demo tape, the tycoon producer expressed interest and asked them to move to England.
+On a trip to London, while looking for contacts, the band bumped into Eddy Offord, then producer of Yes.
+After listening to a demo tape, the tycoon producer expressed interest and asked them to move to England.
 By then, Fabio Pignatelli had become a steady member, and the band found a regular drummer, Carlo Bordini, and an English lead vocalist (Clive Haynes).
 After many months of rehearsing, they returned to London while Offord was on tour with Yes in the US; after many performances and various attempts at striking deals with record houses, they were forced to go back to Italy, due to lack of funds.

 Cherry Five

 Back home, they signed with Cinevox, and Clive Haynes was replaced by Tony Tartarini who had previously recorded with L'Uovo Di Colombo under the name Toni Gionta.
 The band's name was changed to Cherry Five by the label, and according to Claudio Simonetti for no apparent reason, as the members themselves had intended to continue as "Oliver."
 Whatever debate about the band's name there may have existed, their first LP was titled Cherry Five.
 Cinevox Records was active mainly in soundtrack publishing.
 Due to the band's peculiar sound, the band was frequently called to perform and arrange famous musicians' compositions.
 This helped them better understand the world of soundtracks and the particular techniques required.
 Their final act as Cherry Five was to drop new drummer Carlo Bordini and bring back Walter Martino on drums.